jeriewang/ray-tracer-dist/README.md

 # Ray Tracer

-Written by Jerry Wang and Mike Gao
+Written by Jerie Wang and Mike Gao

 Compile and Run under OSX:
 ```